MORE THAN A DOWNTOWN,

 Since the early 1990’s, Summerlin’s Downtown has been identified as a 400-acre parcel located in the heart of the community.
 Upon completion, this area will serve as the urban core of Summerlin where commerce, entertainment and retail activities are seamlessly integrated with cultural, civic and high-density residential land uses.
 As the population of Summerlin has grown to over 100,000 residents representing nearly half of the population projected at build-out, the Downtown area has grown as well.
 Approximately one-half of the area is now built, open and operating.
 The momentum of the Downtown continues to accelerate with several new uses either in development or close to breaking ground.

 Downtown Summerlin is also becoming known as the place for sports.
 Just last year, the Vegas Golden Knights, the city’s new NHL expansion franchise, put down roots in the community by opening City National Arena, the team’s practice facility and administrative headquarters that is accessible to the public via a second rink and events and activities catering to the city’s growing hockey fan base.
-This spring, ground will be broken on Las Vegas Ballpark, a 10,000-fan capacity Triple-A ballpark that will become the new home of the Las Vegas 51s, a member of the Pacific Coast League (PCL).
+And opeing spring 2019, Las Vegas Ballpark is the future home of the Las Vegas 51s.
 Downtown Summerlin is also a place to work with two Class A office towers that encompass a combined 380,000 square feet, and more than 4,000 residences are planned in the Downtown Summerlin area to create a high-density urban residential community comprised of apartments, condominiums, lofts and brownstones.